Ezus-Software/ezusAPIDocumentation/source/index.html.md

 ## POST projects-documents-create

-This API endpoint enables the creation of a PDF document based on the provided link within the specified project, using the project_reference as its reference.
+This API endpoint generates a PDF document from a given link within the specified project.

 ```shell
 curl --location 'https://api.ezus.app/projects-documents-create' \